Manage Azure file share backups

 Delete backup data

-You can delete the backup of a file share during the Stop backup job, or anytime after you stop protection.
+You can delete the backup of a file share during the Stop backup job, or anytime after you stop the protection.
 It might be beneficial to wait days or even weeks before you delete the recovery points.
 When you delete backup data, you can't choose specific recovery points to delete.
 If you decide to delete your backup data, you delete all recovery points associated with the file share.

 The following procedure assumes that the protection was stopped for the file share.

-To delete backup data for the Azure file share:
+To delete backup data for the Azure File share:

 1. After the backup job is stopped, the Resume backup and Delete backup data options are available in the Backup Item dashboard.
 Select the Delete backup data option.